 This article was written by Kyle Ohman, with help of college basketball coaches Russ Willemsen (University of South Alabama) and Chris Capko (University of Southern California).
 Kyle was a 1,000 point scorer in college at Liberty University, as well as the 19th ranked shooter in the country by Fox Sports his senior year.
-He is now a personal skill development coach and trainer.
+He is now a personal skill development coach and CEO of Basketball HQ.

 The difference between high school and college basketball can be quite a shock for some players, and this change can sometimes effect a player well into their freshmen year, and beyond.
 In too many cases it has also led to players transferring schools, or dropping down to a lower division.
 So what can you do as a player to make sure that you are prepared to play at the college basketball level?